A mini-split air handler in the corner of a room just below the ceiling with a vent installed

 Ensure the Drain Has the Correct Slope

-You must ensure at least a 1% slope all the way along the condensate drain.
-You could have condensate backing up into your unit with any less than this.
+You must ensure at least a 1% slope all the way along the condensate drain or your drain line could back up and shut down the unit.

 Sometimes condensate drains are held in place with clips and can sag between them where they are not supported.
-Sagging creates short sections where the water can sit instead of draining away, which can cause blockages and are best avoided.
+Sagging creates short sections where the water can sit instead of draining away, which can cause blockages.

 A helpful installation tip is to drill the hole through the wall behind your air handler at a downward angle, which helps to ensure the pipes are angled down immediately behind the air handler and prevents problems right at the top of the drain.